tjpal/getlogs/README.md

 * **bearer\_token**: JWT or API token for authentication (preferred if provided).
 * **user\_email** and **api\_token**: Jira credentials; used only if `bearer_token` is not set.
 * **logfile\_regex**: Regular expression to match log file names (used during extraction).
+* **archive\_regex**: Regular expression to match log file names *within an archive* (used during extraction).
+This is in particular useful if archived log files follow another naming pattern.

 ## Examples
 ```bash